hftbattle/documentation/en/local_pack/run_strategy.md

 - **specify strategy name** in the parameters of the command line:

-To do that, on the same tab *Run > Edit configurations* in the line *Program arguments* specify a path to the configuration file of your strategy, for example.
+To do that, you may specify a path to your strategy`s configuration file on the same tab *Run > Edit configurations* in the line *Program arguments*.

   ```bash
   strategies/user_strategy/user_strategy.json
   ```
-- **start building the project and simulation**, by clicking on the *Run* button.
+- **start building the project and simulation** by clicking on the *Run* button.